robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 To assert the tablet as the host of the system, all connections must be routed through the on-the-go (OTG) adapter.
 From here, a special Y cable connects to the powered USB hub to provide the tablet with a high amp supply and to route data.
 This USB hub is powered by a 12V line that is only active when the ignition is on.
 This allows the tablet and peripherals to enter a deep sleep / off state when there is no auxiliary power - saving your vehicle's battery when off.

 From here, the peripherals are completely user dependent and there is quite a bit of flexibility in options.
 Not everyone will be interested in having Android Auto / Apple CarPlay, OBDII diagnostics, or a microphone in their vehicle.
-I did this mainly because I could.
+I did this because the features seemed useful to me.

 The OBDII unit sits in your vehicle's OBDII port and can transmit data directly to the Nexus 7 via bluetooth.
 The OBDII port is still powered when the vehicle is off, so a minor modification will be made to the bluetooth unit to only power it when auxiliary power is available.